 Extra Help with Your Medicare Prescription Drug Plan Costs

-Getting Extra Help with your Part D can:
+Receiving Extra Help with your Medicare Part D can:

 - Reduce your out-of-pocket costs for prescription drugs

-- Reduce or eliminate your annual Part D deductibles
+- Reduce or eliminate your annual Medicare Part D deductible

-If you’re eligible for Medicaid or any of the following Medicare Savings Programs, you automatically qualify for Extra Help.
+If you are eligible for Medicaid or any of the following Medicare Savings Programs, you automatically qualify.

 - Qualified Medicare Beneficiary (QMB)